Dilant/B2METutorial/src/en/early-access-status/README.md

 Since neither game mechanism nor level design is finalized, **the leaderboards would be reset without any prior notice during the early access period.** Remember to record your runs, and don't be crazy about hitting a leaderboard.

 :::

+### `0.17.0b1`

+- Change mechanisms related to inactive balls
+  - When an inactive ball activates checkpoints, destination, switchers or appenders, it will turn to be the active ball and trigger the corresponding event
+  - An inactive ball won't activate switchers or appenders during an existing ball switching animation

 ### `0.16.0b1 α`